It is believed to be due to a swelling of the nerve that controls the muscles of the face.

 The facial nerve controls most of the muscles in the face and parts of the ear.
 The facial nerve goes through a narrow gap of bone from the brain to the face.

-If the protective covering of the nerve becomes damaged, the signals which are being sent from the brain to the muscles in the face may not be transmitted properly, leading to weakened or paralyzed facial muscles - Bell's palsy.
-However, scientists are not completely certain of the exact causes.
+If the protective covering of the nerve becomes damaged, the signals that travel from the brain to the muscles in the face may not be transmitted properly, leading to weakened or paralyzed facial muscles.
+This is Bell's palsy.

 - chickenpox and shingles virus